SmartBear/virtserver-helm/README.md

 ### exposePorts
 An array with exactly two elements representing the start and stop of a range of ports that should be exposed of VirtServer hosts.
-These ports maps to your Virts running in VirtServer.
+These ports maps to your virtual services running in VirtServer.
 The port that you would access them through will probably not be the same as the port you decide to open.
-If you have 10 Virts then you probably want to expose 10 ports.
+If you have 10 virtual services then you probably want to expose 10 ports.
-The Virts need to run on a port within this range.
+The virtual services need to run on a port within this range.

 **Example:**
 `[8000, 8010]`